 All the roads lead to Alexander the Great.

-Alexander was the king of Macedon, a smallish country.
+Alexander was the king of Macedon, a smallish country in Europe.
 Back then, Macedon was Greece’s neighbor, nowadays it is part of Greece.

 Alexander crossed into Asia and conquered the huge Persian Empire in the 320s BC.
 His new empire included Egypt.